Settle down for cocktails at Gramps | Courtesy of Good Exposure

 Though the Caribbean and Cuban influences give the city of Miami a more leisurely vibe, the vibrant nightlife scene balances an easy-going feel with a palpable electric feeling.

-In particular, Miami’s bar scene offers everything from the sounds of Latin music and the pink South Beach palette to waterfront opulence.
-Whether you want a rooftop bar overlooking Biscayne Bay or a dive bar with the city’s specific brand of decadence, this list covers the best bars in Miami.
+Miami’s bar scene offers everything from the sounds of Latin music and the pink South Beach palette to waterfront opulence.
+Whether you want to chill out on a rooftop overlooking Biscayne Bay or fancy somewhere a little more divey, this list covers the best bars in Miami.

 Bar, Nightclub, American, $$$

 This West Miami dive bar takes you away from the trendiness and lavish bar tabs you might accumulate downtown or by the beach.
-Wood paneling throughout swallows the nautically themed decor, but the true charm of the space lies in the fact that it’s the kind of place where everyone knows everyone, even newcomers.
+Wood paneling throughout swallows the nautical-themed decor, but the true charm of the space lies in the fact that it’s the kind of place where everyone knows everyone, even newcomers.
 Also, patrons are enthusiastically supportive to the daring few who partake in the Thursday and Saturday karaoke nights.
-You will need cash if you want to enjoy the cheap drinks.
+You will need cash if you want to enjoy the cheap drinks here.

 South Beach is certainly known for its high price tags, but it’s garnered a very specific reputation in recent years thanks to an influx of affluent, hardcore partiers.
 To get a taste of the upscale South Beach of yesteryear without succumbing to the noisy streets by the bay, the Rose Bar offers a gentle ambience and stiff drinks.
 By being inside the Delano Hotel, it’s harder for any riff-raff to stumble in and ruin your $20 cocktail.
-While this price point may make some balk, the ingredients are top-shelf as evidenced in the Royal Blush’s Brugal Rum, Chandon Brut and fresh raspberries and lemon.
+While this price point may make some balk, the ingredients are top-shelf, as evidenced in the royal blush cocktail’s Brugal rum, Chandon brut and fresh raspberries and lemon.

-Picture a bar in a hostel.
-Pump up the warm and vibrant ambience that you’re imagining about 10 times, and you’ll find Broken Shaker.
 Freehand combines the luxury of hotels and the community mindset of a hostel in its four locations, all of which have a Broken Shaker.
 This particular one, true to its locale, rides the line between a posh Miami Beach environment and a Surfside aesthetic.
-With canopied patios and poolside drinks until 5pm, Broken Shaker manages to capture Miami in its atmosphere as well as its rotating monthly and seasonal cocktails like Ruby Slippers, which infuses rum and sherry with tropical passionfruit, guava and lime.
+With canopied patios and poolside drinks until 5pm, Broken Shaker manages to capture Miami in its atmosphere as well as in its rotating monthly and seasonal cocktails.

 Brick remains a Wynwood favorite, often drawing lines around the block on weekends and Art Walk nights.
 It’s a bar that celebrates dancing yet keeps the atmosphere relaxed enough that you wouldn’t call it a club.
-With indoor and outdoor spaces, it gives you plenty of room to bust a move while holding one of its 50 craft beers.
-For cocktails, a bar will rarely throw Velvet Falernum into a signature drink, but the blend of cognac and citrus makes Brick’s The Good Life as approachable as it is intriguing.
-No air conditioning may seem like an oversight at an outdoor Miami bar, but powerful fans at the veranda bar and on the patio work hard so you can boogie hard.
+With indoor and outdoor spaces, it gives you plenty of room to bust a move while sipping a craft beer or two.
+For cocktails, a bar will rarely throw velvet falernum into a signature drink, but the blend of cognac and citrus makes Brick’s The Good Life as approachable as it is intriguing.
+No air conditioning may seem like an oversight at an outdoor Miami bar, but powerful fans on the veranda and on the patio work hard so you can boogie hard.

-While this Upper East Side Miami bar feels like a neighborhood joint, The Anderson offers guests two highly Instagrammable bars for the price of one, starting with a leopard-print entryway wall.
-The main, 1980s-themed bar offers cozy booths, dim lighting and a few arcade games.
+The Anderson offers guests two highly Instagrammable bars for the price of one, starting with a leopard-print entryway wall.
+The main, 1980s-themed bar offers cozy booths, low lighting and a few arcade games.
 The magazine-like menu holds lengthy descriptions for humorously titled cocktails like Don’t Call Me Shirley – an exotic blend of spiced rum, tamarind, hibiscus and citrus.
 Outside, a tent draped in vines covers a line of tables next to a sandy patio that leads to a speakeasy beach shack with tequila- and rum-heavy options.
 The drinks are on the expensive side, and the local parking situation mandates a $10 valet.
-However, heading there during the 6-9pm happy hour should take the edge off.
+However, heading here during the 6pm-9pm happy hour should take the edge off.

 This favorite Brickell haunt can get packed, but its two bars and swift bartenders ensure you won’t have to wait too long for a drink that uses fresh herbs from its massive garden wall.
-Its happy hour (3-8pm on weekdays) offers buy-one-get-one-free specials.
-The namesake Blackbird cocktail is basically a Trojan horse raspberry Arnold Palmer hiding sweet tea vodka, so drink cautiously.
+Its happy hour (3pm-8pm on weekdays) offers buy-one-get-one-free specials.
+The namesake Blackbird cocktail is basically a Trojan horse: a raspberry arnold palmer hiding sweet tea vodka, so drink cautiously.
 ‘Closing Time’ won’t start playing until 5am, but the DJs usually switch from classic grooves to modern hits around 10pm.
 The back patio, where most of the dancing happens, has a clear, domed roof, so you get that outdoor vibe along with the luxury of air conditioning.